spiral/docs/docs/en/basics/orm.md

 # The Basics — Database and ORM

-To utilize the ORM and database functionality in your application, the Spiral Framework offers the [spiral/cycle-bridge](https://github.com/spiral/cycle-bridge) component.
+To utilize the ORM and database functionality in your application, Spiral offers the [spiral/cycle-bridge](https://github.com/spiral/cycle-bridge) component.

 ## Installation